neftjs/neft/namespace.coffee.md

 *OptionsArray* utils.get.OptionsArray()
 ---------------------------------------

-Special version of an Array, returned if result of the *utils.get()* function is a list of possible values and not exactly a searched value.
+It's a special version of *Array*, returned if the result of the *utils.get()* function is a list of possible values and not exactly a searched value.

 		get.OptionsArray = class OptionsArray extends Array